 The TREASURE SAE Game evaluation was constrained by several limitations:

 Although the evaluation plan included a learner survey and interview, the team was not granted access to a sample group of the target audience.
 The inability to implement a learner evaluation limited the team’s ability to comprehensively test the game for learning results and true universal design.
-In general, this restricted the ability to gather and interpret stronger quantitative for a .
+In general, this restricted the ability to gather and interpret stronger quantitative data for a comprehensive evaluation.

 The evaluation team noted concerns with both the lack of instructions and limited screen labeling that would have been more accurately assessed had these issues been tested with a screen-reader system such as JAWS.